Skip to main content

 Example 2

-This path brings in every .csv file contained within the data\datafiles directory with a file name that begins with ABCD_ and has 1 additional character.
+This path includes every .csv file in the data\datafiles directory with a file name that begins with ABCD_ and has 1 additional character.

 data\datafiles\ABCD_?.csv